 Visit leader: Date: Class/year

-Destination address & contact telephone no. Depart: No. of pupils
+Destination address & contact teleph one no. Depart: No. of pupils

 Return: Accompanying staff:

 Transport details:

-Purpose of visit and details of activities:
+Purpose of visit and details of activition Purpose of visit and details of activities:

 Have any of the participants any special educational or medical needs?
 YES/NO If 'yes', what arrangements are in place to support them?
 (Continue on separate sheet if necessary).

-Risk Assessment Plan

-Please consider any possible hazards that may be encountered on your visit.
+Risk Assessment Plan Please consider any possible hazards that may be encountered on your visit.
 This should be supported by actions to be taken to minimise the likelihood of an incident.

-Potential Hazard Action to be taken
+Potential Hazard Action to b e taken

 Person Responsible for First Aid